 At the close of every year, you’ve written another chapter in your autobiography.
 When you die, your legacy is the life you’ve lived.
 Now is the time to work on your legacy.
 Live being aware of the legacy you are creating.

 I’m not happy with wrinkles and thinning hair.
 But I love getting older.
 It is a sweet time in life.
 Embrace it.
 Go ahead.
 I dare you.
 Fall in love with getting older.

 What do you celebrate about getting older?
+How do you celebrate the years that you put behind?
+What new perspectives about life have you gained in the years after 60?
 Please join the conversation below.